Hat52/jwt-token/README.md

 in this project I just implemented the jwt token based api authentication and also used the refresh api to refresh the expired tokens

-our setver is running on port 4000
+our server is running on port 4000

-for login and generation the toke use this api http:localhost:4000/login body{
+for generating the token use this api http:localhost:4000/login body{
-email:'email@test.com'
-password:'password'
+email:'email@test.com' //test api you can change it in the code password:'password'
 }
 it will return a status and token and a refresh token